-NC State offers eligible employees a low-cost legal services plan through Hyatt Legal (A MetLife company).
+NC State offers eligible employees a low-cost legal services plan through MetLife Legal.
 By participating in this plan, employees have access to a wide array of legal services to meet personal and family needs.
 Services and referrals are available through a network of providers at an affordable cost.

 What Services Are Available?